HaileeVandiver/War_Card_Game/README.md

 <h3> How to Run: </h3>
-:clubs:Main method is inside WarGame class :diamondsWhen Main is run, a game is simulated between two players
+:clubs:Main method is inside WarGame class :diamonds:When Main is run, a game is simulated between two players

 <h3> Author: </h3>
       :hearts:Hailee Vandiver